tier4/caret_doc/docs/configuration/remove_intra_node_data_path.md

 # How to remove intra-node data path

 In the previous section, you learned how to define inter-node data path.
-CARET served Python-based APIs to define data path, and the API could rewrite architecture files.
+CARET served Python-based APIs to define data path and rewrite architecture files.

 This section will explain how to remove intra-node data paths defined by the API in the previous section.